Subdiffusion of heavy quark in hot QCD matter by the fractional Langevin equation: Formalism

 \subsection{Analytical solution of FLE}

-To solve the FLE (Eqs.\eqref{Langevin_x}, \eqref{Langevin_p}) for non-relativistic Brownian particle motion, we utilise the Laplace technique to derive analytical solutions for $\langle p^2(t) \rangle$ and $\langle x^2(t) \rangle$.
+To solve the FLE (Eqs.\eqref{Langevin_x}, \eqref{Langevin_p}) for non-relativistic Brownian particle motion, I utilise the Laplace technique to derive analytical solutions for $\langle p^2(t) \rangle$ and $\langle x^2(t) \rangle$.
 The Laplace transformation of the Caputo derivative for $n-1 < \mu \leq n$ \cite{podlubnyacademic} is written as follows

 To calculate the solution for $p(t)$ and $x(t)$ of the Brownian particle in a subdiffusive process, one can take the Laplace transform of Eqs. (\ref{Langevin_x}), (\ref{Langevin_p}) using Eq. \eqref{laplace}.
 For the subdiffusion, the fractional derivatives are $0 < \alpha \leq 1$ and $0 < \beta \leq 1$.
-For simplicity, we set $M = 1$ \cite{Sandev2012}, making the calculations clearer as,
+For simplicity, I set $M = 1$ \cite{Sandev2012}, making the calculations clearer as,